Patwan/mean-app-angular-express-node/readme.md

 #  MEAN stack application in Mongo , Express, Angular and Node

 This simple repo shows how to create a MEAN stack single page application using Angular on the frontend , Express framework and Nodejs on the backend API and MongoDB on the cloud as our database.
-Basically a user can register/login and taken to the dashboard which is a protected route.
+Basically a user can register/login and taken to the dashboard which is a protected route.We use bootstrap 4 as our CSS framework.

 ## Live Application Link
 [Heroku link](https://stormy-earth-31861.herokuapp.com/)